 - cube (cube) The source cube to extract a point from. - latitude (float, or array of float) The latitude and longitude of the point. - longitude (float, or array of float) The latitude and longitude of the point. - scheme (str) The interpolation scheme. 'linear' or 'nearest'.
 No default.

-Returns

-- Returns a cube with the extracted point(s), and with adjusted - latitude and longitude coordinates (see above).
+Returns Returns a cube with the extracted point(s), and with adjusted latitude and longitude coordinates (see above).
+If desired point outside values for at least one coordinate, this cube will have fully masked data.